tconbeer/sqlfmt-docs/docs/dialects/index.md

 - SparkSQL
 - DuckDB

 Many other dialects will also work just fine, especially if they adhere closely to standard/ANSI SQL.
-If you dialect isn't formatting properly, please [open an issue](https://github.com/tconbeer/sqlfmt/issues/new/choose).
+If your dialect isn't formatting properly, please [open an issue](https://github.com/tconbeer/sqlfmt/issues/new/choose).

 ## ClickHouse